chillakalyan/riscv-boot-analysis/docs/boot_state_transition.md

-# RISC-V Boot State Transitio
+# RISC-V Boot State Transition

 Understanding the processor state transitions during the boot process is important for identifying where checkpointing can occur.